 This includes using vibrant and contrasting colors and utilizing white space.
 Remember that this will largely be the first impression of your station and it is a very small image, so you need to make the best use of the small space that you have.

 If you are making your logo on your own, ensure that you use images that you are legally allowed to use and that are high quality.
 This means you'll want to stay away from copyrighted images (unless you have proper permission) as well as images that use someone's likeness.

 As for quality, even at the smallest sizes, it will be clear if the images that you are using are pixelated, which will totally ruin your logo.
 Use free stock photo websites, such as Pexels, Unsplash, or Pixabay.

 Avoid Overused Images

 Try not to use images that are widely used, such as images of microphones, headphones, radios, etc. These do not communicate what your station is about, they just tell the listener something that they already know, which is that the logo is for a radio station.
 Also, using these kinds of images does not help your station stand out in a directory.

 You want your logo to also speak to your audience.
 When you begin the process of starting your station, you should identify your audience.
 Think about your audience demographics, what they are interested in, and what visuals might appeal to them.
 If you created brand guidelines already, then your guidelines should factor in you audience, so you can then create your station logo by following your brand guidelines.

 Communicate Your Brand

-Your logo needs to not only fit in with your branding, but to communicate your brand.
+Your logo needs to not only fit in with your branding, but communicate your brand as well.
 So, utilize colors, images, and fonts that are a part of your branding already or establish them as part of your brand.
 Aside from this, your logo needs to clearly tell the audience what your station's focus is through the logo.
 Think about how you can convey what your station is about through minimal text and images that make up your logo.